-We are so excited to speak in Tel-Aviv to a unique group of technologists.
-This special event will discuss and explore the role of art in a technological environment, how creativity from the arts plays role in fostering new mindsets, and what are the options for innovation breakthrough when working with artists.
+2, August 2018 – We spoke with some of the most unique groups of technologists in Tel-Aviv.
+In this special event, we discussed and explored the role of art in a technological environment, how creativity from the arts plays role in fostering new mindsets, and what are the options for innovation breakthroughs when working with artists.

-The event will start with a keynote by Nir Hindi, The Artian’s founder, talking about the role of art in fostering creativity and innovation in business organizations.
-Just after the new media artist, Liat Segal, will take the stage and demonstrate her work at the intersection of software, engineering, and art.
-The event will close with a panel between Hindi, Segal and Mr. Yossi Vardi.
-It is a great honor to join Mr. Vardi, one of Israel’s founding figure in the tech scene, on the stage.
+The event started with a keynote by Nir Hindi, The Artian’s founder, talking about the role of art in fostering creativity and innovation in business organizations.
+Just after the new media artist, Liat Segal took the stage and shared her work at the intersection of software, engineering, and art.
+The event came to a close with a panel between Hindi, Segal, and Mr. Yossi Vardi.
+It was a great honor to join Mr. Vardi, one of Israel’s founding figures in the tech scene, on the stage.

 Liat Segal –

 A new media artist, fusing together art and technology.
-In her works, Segal harnesses information, software, electronics and mechanics to build installations and machines that connect the physical world with virtual ones.
-Segal observes inconsistencies and dissonances that rise when personal lives meet technological evolving environments and questions issues such as intimacy vs. alienation, privacy vs. over-exposure, identity and originality.
+In her works, Segal harnesses information, software, electronics, and mechanics to build installations and machines that connect the physical world with virtual ones.
+Segal observes inconsistencies and dissonances that arise when personal lives meet technological evolving environments and questions issues such as intimacy vs. alienation, privacy vs. over-exposure, identity, and originality.

 Yossi Vardi –